guibouland/PermAlgo_changed/README.md

-# PermAlgo_changed
+# PermAlgo\_changed

 Changed version of PermAlgo R package.

+Added an `id\_orig` to the output to see to which id belong the survival data (enventTimes and censorTimes couples).